 - 75-minute session proposals with a focus on in-session writing exercises will not be given primary consideration.

 - If booked as an online presentation, presenters are required to have dedicated access to a computer, microphone, audio speaker, webcam, high-speed internet and the Zoom platform application.
 Additionally, presenters are expected to be reasonably familiar with the function of an online format, with proven ability to manage their own presentation.
 WOTS will provide a volunteer for each session to assist with management of attendees and other functions.
 Training is not provided.

 - In-person event: Travel stipend is available for those coming from over 50 miles from Edmonds WA.
 Washington State Ferry stipend is also available for residents of the Kitsap Peninsula and San Juan Islands.
 Discount hotel rooms at the Edmonds Harbor Inn are available on a first come/first served basis (presenters make their own reservations).
 Transportation to/from the conference location is not available.

 - All contracted presenters are invited as our guest to attend the Saturday or Sunday sessions (online and in-person), including the Keynote address.

 - Only presenters' and speakers' publications are sold at the pop-up bookshop.

-- Please review all information above before submitting your proposal.
+- Please review all information above before drafting your proposal.